 This neat trick also makes it possible to send emails straight from your calculator widget without any third-party tool .
 What you decide to send via those emails is completely up to you.
 You can use email to:

-Email gated calculators are a great way to capture segmented leads and speed up your sales cycle.
-Making your own gives you full design and functionality freedom.
+Form gated calculators are a great way to capture segmented leads and speed up your sales cycle.
+Making your own claculator gives you full design and functionality freedom.
 You add your own price tags to each question and make your own custom formula.
-With tools like involve.me, you can make a smart calculator that can direct people to different places based on their results or send them their results via email automatically.
+With tools like involve.me, you can make a smart calculator that can direct people to different subpages based on their results or send them their results via email automatically.